 Where to stay: Visitors love the small town feel of the Frost and Fire Hotel in Hveragerdi.
 Its private and cozy accommodations make you feel right at home.

 Switzerland’s Global Peace Index shows very low crime rates, low terrorism, and exceptional political stability.
 I’m frankly surprised that the index isn’t higher: The main risks you face are to your wallet, purse, and credit cards—how much you’ll have to use them, not theft.
 The State Department says it’s at level one, and the Safest Places score is 2.87.

-Scandinavia is really four countries, not just one: Denmark, Finland, Norway, and Sweden.
+Scandinavia is really three countries, not just one—Denmark, Norway, and Sweden—and Berkshire Hathaway has also included neighboring Finland in this group of safe destinations.
 They all enjoy a good Global Peace Index based on low crime rates, high levels of political stability, and low levels of political violence.
 As with Switzerland, the main warning is the need to “take lots of money.”
 The State Department puts Denmark at level two, largely because of social tensions due to immigration and a slightly elevated risk of potential terrorism; the other three are level one.
-Scandinavias Safest Places score narrowly follows Switzerland at 2.83.
+Scandinavia’s Safest Places score narrowly follows Switzerland at 2.83.

 6. Virgin Islands (U.S. and British)

 Right behind Scandinavia with a 2.82 are the Virgin Islands.
 Although neither area has a Global Peace Index, Berkshire Hathaway says both areas good marks on safety and security.
 But this one might make you think twice: In prior years, the U.S. Virgin Islands have seen some high homicide rates in recent years.
 But the State Department says the British Virgin Islands are at level one.